-1. Mission first.
 The more you can remind employees of your overall corporate mission, the better.
 It’s easy to lose sight of what you’re trying to accomplish when every day feels like a never-ending slog of check-in meetings and emails.
 But there is a higher purpose to all organizations.
 Clarify it, consistently remind people of it and show them how their efforts (big and small) contribute to the end goal.

-2. Recognize rock stars.
 Publicly acknowledging individual contributions has two benefits.
 It makes the person being recognized feel valued (a primary driver of engagement) and sets the standard for everyone else.
 Just be careful to recognize accomplishments big and small, that are highly visible (like winning a new client) and that happen behind the scenes (successfully migrating your database to a new CRM system).
 Try adding individual department goals underneath your mission statement and recognizing those achievements on an ongoing basis.

-3. Meet people where they are.
 Internal communications can’t just be sporadic emails (which mostly just stress people out).
 In-person events or company-wide conference calls, desk drops and intranet postings can all contribute to employee engagement.

 Set up an intranet scavenger hunt to encourage readership or a video blog booth to let employees share their recent successes with their peers and managers.
 The type and frequency will vary by organization but letting people know that you’re looking for their good news and committed to sharing it will go a long way to boosting morale—and your company’s bottom line.